Jack-42/audio-visualizer/README.md

 # Audio Visualizer
-A simple web app for audio visualization implemented in JavaScript using the Web Audio API.
+A simple web app for audio visualization implemented in JavaScript using the Web Audio API and Chart.js library.